Motimove

 What is the difference between muscle pain and joint pain?

 Pain in the body can sometimes be hard to pinpoint.
 Do you feel it in your muscles or in your joints?
 Many people doubt this because the symptoms can look alike.
 Still, the difference matters, as treatment and recovery often depend on it.
 In this blog, we explain what muscle pain is, what joint pain is, how to tell the difference, and what you can do yourself to relieve the symptoms.
 No time to read the blog?
-Download Motimove to relieve pain.
+Download MotiMove to relieve pain.

 What is muscle pain?